Code-Institute-Submissions/Milestone-Project-116/README.md

 * I want to know where Nico has worked in the past;
 * I want to take a look at Nico's portfolio as a developer;
 * It would be nice to find out more about Nico's leisure time activities;
-* I have to contact this guy.
+* I want to contact Nico.

 ## Scope / Features

 Based on what we have determined in our strategy and taken into account in our user stories, the project should contain the following features:<br>
-* Appealing hero image;
+* Appealing hero image or animation;
 * Intuitive navigation enabling users to find out more on education, skillset, work experience and projects worked on; which will be referred to as the <span style="color:blue">About me section</span>.
 * In the same navigation being able to find out more on Nico's miscellaneous activities; which will be referred to as the <span style="color:red">Impossible list section</span>.
 * Make it easy for users to get in touch; which will be referred to as the <span style="color:green">Contact section</span>.
-* Responsive on all device sizes.
+* Responsiveness on all device sizes is a must.

 #### Future features:
 A nice feature for the future might be to put all events regarding education, experience and portfolio on a timeline.
-Based on which category they belong to they will be labeled so that it is clear to the user whether this event has something to do with education, work experience or a new project that has been added to the portfolio.<br><br>Additionaly filters can be put on top of the timeline to enable the user to make a choice on which series of events he is interested in.<br><br>Some content hinting on the landingpage would be nice aswell.<br><br>
+Based on which category they belong to they will be labeled so that it is clear to the user whether this event has something to do with education, work experience or a new project that has been added to the portfolio.
+Additionaly filters can be put on top of the timeline to enable the user to make a choice on which series of events he is interested in.
+Some content hinting in the heading would be nice aswell.

 ## Structure